netj/3x/docs/tutorial/README.md

 ##### Sort results by columns and reorder columns

-Clicking on one of the column name in the table header will sort the results table by that column in ascending order.
+Clicking on one of the column names in the table header will sort the results table by that column in ascending order.
 Clicking again will reverse the order to descending, and clicking once again will deactivate sorting for the column.
 By holding the Shift Key ⇧ down while clicking on another column header, you can specify additional columns for sorting and give order to the results that were ranked equally with previously chosen columns.
-Dragging a column header to left or right direction will allow you to reorder the columns to shape the table for easier examination.
+Dragging a column header to the left or right will allow you to reorder the columns to shape the table for easier examination.

 #### 4.2.
 Chart Results

-The Chart tab in 3X's GUI visualizes as a chart the data shown as a table in the Results tab.
+The Chart tab in 3X's GUI visualizes in chart form the data shown as a table in the Results tab.

 ![This log-scale chart shows how sorting time increases differently as we grow the size of input for each sorting algorithms.](sorting-algos.plain.png)

-You can use the controls with pull down menus on the top-left corner of the Chart tab to associate each column to either X- or Y-axis, or let the column divide the data into different series.
+You can use the controls with pull-down menus on the top-left corner of the Chart tab to associate each column to either X- or Y-axis, or let the column divide the data into different series.
 The first variable selected is used as the Y-axis, and the second one as the X-axis.
-When more nominal variables are selected, data that share common values of them will be drawn in the same series in the chart.
+When more nominal variables are selected, data that share common values of those variables will be drawn in the same series in the chart.
 When another numerical variable is further selected, it may create a second Y-axis or share the first one depending on whether the selected variables can share the *unit* for the Y-axes.

 #### 4.3.
-Detail On-demand
+Detail on Demand

-Both chart and table shown in 3X's GUI are interactive: you can drill down to details on-demand.
+Both the chart and table shown in 3X's GUI are interactive: you can drill down to details on demand.

 Clicking on any of the data points plotted in the chart shows a popover menu displaying details of the subset of data that contributed to that point.
 The